A focused overview of global environmental issues, market failures, and the economic foundations of effective pollution control.

 Course cost

-- $1,990 per person
+- $2,290 per person (catering included)

-- 10% discount for bulk bookings: the 3rd, and every subsequent person, from the same organisation, receives a 10% discount
+- 10% discount for bulk bookings: the 3rd, and every subsequent person, from the same organisation, receives a 10% discount.

 Delivery